-The Medical Centre is based on the school site and has a team of six registered and experienced school nurses who look after all the pupils' medical and emotional needs.
+The Medical Centre is based on the school site and has a team of 8 registered and experienced school nurses and 1 health-care assistant who look after all the pupils' medical and emotional needs.
 During term time, there is always a nurse on duty day and night, and during morning surgery, there are always two nurses present.

 We have access to a doctor's service day and night.
 From a medical point of view, the nurse on duty assesses each pupil on visiting the medical centre and implements the necessary treatment.
 The medical centre is well equipped to treat first aid and minor ailments.
 If further treatment is necessary, the nurse is able to consult the GP and organise transportation to the hospital or minor injury unit.
 All treatment administered is treated in strict confidence and recorded.
 Parents are kept informed when appropriate.